Who Are The Maori?

 The process of getting a Maori tattoo is different than that of their fellow Polynesian neighbors.

-Although just like other Polynesian people they use a comb, typically made of bone, and a chisel.
+Although just like other Polynesian people they use a comb, typically made of bone, and a hand tool.

-The Maori tattoo tools include cerated chisels and flat-bladed chisels, both of which cut deeper into the skin than most other Polynesian tattoo instruments.
+The Maori tattoo tools include cerated mallets and flat-bladed tools, both of which cut deeper into the skin than most other Polynesian tattoo instruments.

-Pigment (made from tree resin, caterpillars, or soot) was then hit into the wound created by the chisel, in an extremely painful process.
+Pigment (made from tree resin, caterpillars, or soot) was then hit into the skin created by the hand tool.

 Songs and chants were sand to help the person get through the pain.